VPDC

 Vaccine Recommendations

-CDC recommends that adolescents 11 to 12 years of age receive two doses of Gardasil-9 6 to 12 months apart.
-HPV vaccine can be given as early as age 9.
+The American Academy of Pediatrics (AAP) recommends routine HPV vaccination for all adolescents starting between age 9 and 12 years with two doses of Gardasil-9 6 to 12 months apart.
 Early protection is key and vaccinating preteens ensures that they will be protected from HPV before being exposed to the virus.
 Getting vaccinated at a young age also results in a stronger immune response.

-Teens and young adults who start the series later, at ages 15 through 26, need three doses of HPV vaccine.
+• Teens and young adults who start the series on or after their 15th birthday, need three doses of HPV vaccine.

-• HPV vaccination is not recommended for individuals older than age 26.
-The vaccine provides less benefit after age 27 because most people in this age range have already been exposed to HPV through sexual activity.
+• The vaccine provides less benefit after age 27 because most people in this age range have already been exposed to HPV through sexual activity.

-• Some adults ages 27 - 45 who were not already vaccinated might choose to get HPV vaccine after speaking with their doctor about their risk for new HPV infections and possible benefits of vaccination.
+• For adults ages 27–45, vaccination may be considered for those not fully vaccinated earlier.
+Talk to your healthcare provider about the risk for new HPV infections and possible benefits of vaccination.

 HPV vaccination prevents more than 90% of HPV – related cancers.
-The CDC estimates that HPV infections that cause cancer or genital warts have dropped by 88% among teen girls and 81% among young adult women.
+Nationally representative data shows that rates of HPV infections that cause cancer or genital warts have dropped by 88% among teen girls and 81% among young adult women.

 You should NOT get the HPV vaccine if you: